ypid/ansible-wireguard/README.md

 The reworked role should cover all valid use cases, for this, the code is complex but you can decide using a few inventory variables how you want to role to behave.

+You will need to have `python3-future` installed on your remote hosts.

 ## Previous not up-to-date docs follow

 This Ansible role is used in my blog series [Kubernetes the not so hard way with Ansible](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-wireguard/) but can be used standalone of course.
 I use WireGuard and this Ansible role to setup a fully meshed VPN between all nodes of my little Kubernetes cluster.
 This VPN also includes two clients so that I can communicate securely with the Kubernetes API server.
 Also my Postfix mailserver running as K8s DaemonSet forwards mails to my internal Postfix through WireGuard VPN.